 Since then, the system of research and development has undergone many changes on its long journey.
 In 2000, the first National Research and Development Policy was formulated.
-In 2002, the Support of Research and Development Act No. 130/2002 Sb. entered into effect and became crucial for shaping the future of Czech research and development.
+In 2002, the Support of Research and Development Act No. 130/2002 Sb. entered into effect and became crucial for shaping the future of Czech research and development (having been amended 23 times).
 In 2007, as the new version of the National Research and Development Policy was being prepared, deficiencies in the public support of R&D were identified of such proportions that they led to what became known as the Reform of the Research, Development and Innovation System.
 The Reform has transformed the management of research and development and innovation (RDI) at all levels, including the state administration, and changed the course of and upgraded the standards for Czech research and development.
-In 2009, the amended Act No. 130/2002 Sb. came into effect.
 In 2012, the government adopted newly-formulated RDI Priorities, a document that identified research and development areas of key importance to the Czech Republic.
-In 2014, the Partnership Agreement between the Czech Republic and the EU for the 2014- 2020 period was ratified.
+In 2014, the Partnership Agreement between the Czech Republic and the EU for the 2014-2020 period was ratified.
 The same year, the European Commission adopted two important legal rules, the new Regulation No. 651/2014 and the new Framework for State Aid for Research, Development and Innovation.
-In 2016, the National Research, Development and Innovation Policy of the Czech Republic for 2016-2020 was approved.
-In 2017, the Methodology of Evaluation of Research Organisations and Programmes of Specific-Purpose Funding for Research, Development and Innovation was approved by the government.
-It is essential to the R&D sector because its rules govern the way institutional funding is allocated to research organisations.
+In 2017, the new Methodology of Evaluation of Research Organisations and Programmes of Specific-Purpose Funding for Research, Development and Innovation was approved by the government.
 In February 2019, the government approved the Innovation Strategy of the Czech Republic 2019 - 2030.
-As the Guide 2020 was being prepared, the R&D Council debated the new National Research, Development and Innovation Policy of the Czech Republic 2021+.
+In 2020, the new National Research, Development and Innovation Policy 2021+ of the Czech Republic was approved.
+The new framework programme, Horizon Europe, is to be finally approved in April 2021 to drive research in Europe and elsewhere until 2027.
 This is just a short list of the key documents which have shaped and will continue to shape research and development in the Czech Republic.

 The system of research, development and innovation is changing continuously.
 Some of the changes are desirable, eliminating the consequences of ineffective interventions made in the past, whereas other changes arise due to external circumstances, such as the transposition of European regulations into Czech legislation.
 Other changes are due to the political scene, where each change in government automatically leads to the transformation of long-term R&D strategies.
 As a result, the system of thirty years still lacks the stability needed for planning for several years ahead, although long-term spending projections have been compiled for many years.
 This lack of certainty has an adverse impact on the management and results of research organisations and other organisations linked to research, development and innovation.
 This is one of the major obstacles that continue to hinder Czech research and its progress towards the European and global levels.

 However, the challenge before us today is much greater than a mere uncertainty.
-The whole world faces the COVID-19 pandemic.
+The whole world has been facing the COVID-19 pandemic for more than a year.
 No one can predict future events or quantify the impact the pandemic will have on the budgets of the Czech Republic and other countries.
 Yet, it is certain that research and development will be affected.
 The nature of the impact is unknown.
-This booklet reports on the state of affairs as of March 2020, while some information may become outdated even in the same year.
+This booklet reports on the state of affairs as of March 2021, while some information may become outdated even in the same year.

-As with previous editions, the 2020 Guide has been compiled using publicly accessible data and resources, and documents provided by the Research and Development Council and the budget agencies (public funding providers).
+As with previous editions, the 2021 Guide has been compiled using publicly accessible data and resources, and documents provided by the Research and Development Council and the budget agencies (public funding providers).